-Using Enhanced Video and Dual Monitors (Windows 95 and Windows 98)
+Using Enhanced Video and Dual Monitors

-Standard video drivers are installed on your OmniBook for various settings of screen area and colors, as well as for screen zoom capabilities.
+Standard video drivers are installed on your Pavilion Notebook for various settings of screen area and colors, as well as for screen zoom capabilities.
 If you wish to use additional video features such as Stretch and Rotate, you can install a supplemental video driver.
-You also need to install this video driver in order to use your OmniBook with dual monitors in Windows 95.